-Coverage for chemical dependency treatment as described in this section shall not be applicable to any group policy holder or group contract holder who rejects the coverage in writing."
+(e) Coverage for chemical dependency treatment as described in this section shall not be applicable to any group policy holder or group contract holder who rejects the coverage in writing."

 "§ 58-51-55.
-No discrimination against the mentally ill and chemically dependent.dependent individuals.
+No discrimination against the mentally ill and chemically dependent individuals.

-- Definitions.
-As used in this section, the term: (a) - 'Mental illness' has the same meaning as defined in G.S.
-122C 3(21); (1) and G.S.
-122C-3(21), with a mental disorder defined in the Diagnostic and Statistical Manual of Mental Disorders, DSM-IV, or a subsequent edition published by the American Psychiatric Association, except those mental disorders coded in the DSM-IV or subsequent edition as substance-related disorders (291.0 through 292.9 and 303.0 through 305.9) and those coded as 'V' codes. - 'Chemical dependency' has the same meaning as defined in (2) G.S.
+- (a) Definitions.
+As used in this section, the term: - (1) 'Mental illness' has the same meaning as defined in G.S.
+122C 3(21); and G.S.
+122C-3(21), with a mental disorder defined in the Diagnostic and Statistical Manual of Mental Disorders, DSM-IV, or a subsequent edition published by the American Psychiatric Association, except those mental disorders coded in the DSM-IV or subsequent edition as substance-related disorders (291.0 through 292.9 and 303.0 through 305.9) and those coded as 'V' codes. - (2) 'Chemical dependency' has the same meaning as defined in G.S.
 58-51-5058-51-50, with a mental disorder defined in the Diagnostic and Statistical Manual of Mental Disorders, DSM-IV, or subsequent editions of this manual.

-with a diagnosis found in the Diagnostic and Statistical Manual of Mental Disorders DSM 3-R or the International Classification of Diseases ICD/9/CM, or a later edition of those manuals.
+with a diagnosis found in the Diagnostic and Statistical Manual of Mental Disorders DSM-3-R or the International Classification of Diseases ICD/9/CM, or a later edition of those manuals.

-- Coverage of Physical Illness.
-No insurance company licensed in this State under this Chapter shall, solely because an individual to be insured has or had a mental illness or chemical dependency: - Refuse to issue or deliver to that individual any policy that affords benefits or coverages for any medical treatment or service for physical illness or injury;
+- (b) Coverage of Physical Illness.
+No insurance company licensed in this State under this Chapter shall, solely because an individual to be insured has or had a mental illness or chemical dependency: - (1) Refuse to issue or deliver to that individual any policy that affords benefits or coverages for any medical treatment or service for physical illness or injury; - (2) Have a higher premium rate or charge for physical illness or injury coverages or benefits for that individual; or